teretzdev/arena-vr-pvpve/planning/list_of_crowd_favor_actions.md

    - Benefits: Extra experience points, rare loot, and a significant boost in crowd favor.

 6. **Showcasing Weapon Mastery**
    - Description: Demonstrate exceptional skill with a specific weapon type during the round.
-In VR, players must master weapon-specific gestures and techniques.
+In VR, players can use voice commands or simplified gestures to master weapon-specific techniques.
-   - VR Execution Mechanics: Weapon-specific gestures (e.g., reloading, aiming, or melee strikes).
+   - VR Execution Mechanics: Voice commands or simplified gestures (e.g., reloading, aiming, or melee strikes).
    - Haptic Feedback Integration: Tactile feedback for weapon interactions and successful hits.
    - Benefits: Weapon-specific bonuses, increased crowd favor, and recognition as a master of the weapon.